syncopika/gifCatch_desktop-Windows-/readme.md

 ![current look of the gui](screenshots/current.png "current look - note the icon")

 things to do:
-- clean up gui (maybe eventually move to Qt)
+- clean up gui (maybe eventually move to Qt?)
 - can I get better quality images? different formats (right now it just outputs bmps and uses bmps for gif creation)?
 - allow gif naming / output directory naming?
 - different colors for selection screen?